datakumo1/N8N-Snowflake-cookbook/README.md

 ## What Is Agentic AI?

 Agentic AI refers to systems where AI agents can:
 * Reason and plan tasks
 * Interact with tools and APIs
 * Maintain memory and context
 * Take autonomous actions based on goals and events

-In this repository, AI agents are used to **observe Snowflake events**, **reason over metadata and data**, and **take actions** such as running queries, validating data, optimizing operations, and generating insights.
+This repo has ready to run N8N workflows that orchestrates AI agents that are used to **observe Snowflake events**, **reason over metadata and data**, and **take actions** such as running queries, validating data, optimizing operations, and generating insights.

 ---

 ## Architecture

 The solution is built on the **n8n Agentic AI Starter Kit** and includes the following core components:

 ### 1. n8n (Workflow Orchestration)